Msarang7/Comma10k-Segmentation-using-DeepLabV3/README.md

 # Comma10k-Segmentation-using-DeepLabV3

 - [Comma10k](https://github.com/commaai/comma10k) has been used to train [DeepLabV3](https://arxiv.org/abs/1706.05587) architecture.
 Motivation behing using DeepLabV3 is [atrous convolutions] with varying rates. egs.
-For a 3x3 filter with rate r, there will be r-1 zeros placed between every element in the filter.
-Rate = 1 corresponds to a regular convolution filter.
+For a 3x3 filter with rate r, there will be r-1 zeros placed between every element in the filter. rate = 1 corresponds to a regular convolution filter.
 This allows to capture contexts aross the image at a larger scale.
 The other 2 significant concepts in the paper are the encoder architecture and the ASPP pooling which can be understood from the paper.

 # Encoder (Resnet)